karthikv1392/cs6401_se_2023/staff.md

 ---
 layout: page
 title: Staff
-description: A listing of all the course staff members.
+description: A listing of all the course support people
 ---

-# Staff

-Staff information is stored in the `_staffers` directory and rendered according to the layout file, `_layouts/staffer.html`.

 ## Instructors